 Woodwork that Exceeds Expectations

-The Architectural Woodwork Institute’s (AWI) Quality Certification Program (QCP) is the stamp of approval and quality assurance tool that ensures interior architectural woodwork meets project’s specifications and industry best practice.
+The Architectural Woodwork Institute’s (AWI) Quality Certification Program (QCP) is the stamp of approval and quality assurance tool that ensures interior architectural woodwork meets project specifications and industry best practices.

-QCP licensing is earned by woodworking firms who, through rigorous and comprehensive testing and inspection of completed architectural woodwork, demonstrate the ability to fabricate, finish and/or install work to the high quality standards set out in the Architectural Woodwork Standards (AWS).
+QCP licensing is earned by woodworking firms who, through rigorous and comprehensive testing and inspection of completed architectural woodwork, demonstrate the ability to fabricate, finish and/or install work to the high quality standards set out in the AWI Standards.

 What QCP Certification Means for Construction Professionals

 For architects, drafters, and general contractors, earning QCP certification on a project demonstrates that:

 - It was built to meet the highest industry standards of interior architectural woodwork

 - The quality and craftsmanship of interior woodwork are of vital importance to the overall project

 - The project was completed by a vetted and licensed QCP woodworking firm that QCP has identified as having met industry standards